Gravitational constant

 The history of measurement

-The gravitational constant is used in the modern
+The gravitational constant is used in modern law

 works of other scientists until the beginning of the 19 th century.